ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 By example \ref{OpenAndClosedIntervals}, all except the last of these pre-images listed are open subsets.

-The failure of the last of the pre-images listed  to be open witnesses that the step function is not continuous at $x = 0$.
+The failure of the last of the pre-images to be open witnesses that the step function is not continuous at $x = 0$.

 =--

+$\,$

 ### Compactness